 As they say, someone has to win it so why shouldn’t it be you?
 To make sure you have a ticket in the next amazing Endeavour Foundation lottery, buy yours today.

-When you purchase tickets in an Endeavour Foundation lottery, you are helping support the many Endeavour Foundation services available to people with an intellectual disability, including our Learning and Lifestyle hubs.
-Your support can help provide them with opportunities to learn life skills, live independently, have a job they love, and be actively involved in their local communities.
+When you purchase tickets with Endeavour Foundation Lotteries, your support can help provide people with disability opportunities to learn life skills, live independently, have a job they love, and be actively involved in their local communities.